-LMSM asks that you do not bring in goodie bags, or toys to pass out for any occasion.
-The only occasion this is acceptable for is Birthday Circles.
-Unfortunately, lines have been crossed in the past.
-Some of the many reasons we do NOT allow goodies to be brought in are…
+LMSM asks that you do not bring in goodie bags, or toys to pass out for any occasion for the following reasons

 *Too many children have dietary needs and allergies.
 Children feel left out if they cannot have the same treats as other children.

 *Some families feel left out when other families bring in items for students and they are not able to do so in return.

 *Some items that have been shared were not okay with other parents.